Ph.D. Washington University, 1999

 Teaching and research interests are creative nonfiction (including memoir, the personal essay, and the lyric essay), ethnographic writing, genre boundaries in creative writing, and Russian literature of the 19th and 20th centuries.

 Associate Professor, Composition Director

 Ph.D.
 University of Arizona, Tucson, 2014

 Teaching and research interests include composition theory, pedagogy, and history, Basic Writing, Latino/a rhetorics, Nuevomexicano/a historical literacy practices, and NMHU history.
 Developing research interests include spatial rhetorics and writing centers.

-Teaching, research and interests are creative writing-fiction, stand-up comedy as literature, American humor, the New Testament as political literature and American literature.
+Teaching and research interests include creative writing: fiction; stand-up comedy as literature, American humor, the New Testament & American literature.

 Assistant Professor, Director of Undergraduate Studies in English